Harfenlabor/harfenlabor.com/exampleSite/content/research/report-on-the-convening-in-roma-14-16-december-2016.md

 ***

 <span id="person_tag">Ursula Verena Fischer Pace</span> (Roma) then situated the design of the Barberini Harp within the art-historical context of Roman culture in the first decades of the 17th century.
 Fischer Pace presented a drawing by the Roman architect <span id="person_tag">Giovanni Battista Soria</span> (1581–1651), depicting a model for a harp.
 This resulted in a very lively discussion about the meaning of the gilded figures on the harp’s column.
-Three carved male figures can be seen in the middle and directly above them two clearly younger boys draped in lion skin. <span id="person_tag">Florian Bassani</span> (Bern) suggested the following interpretation for this pictorial programme: the three male figures represent the pope's three nephews Francesco (1597-1679, cardinal), Taddeo (1603-1647, prefect of Roma, prince of Palestrina) and Antonio (1607-1671, cardinal).
+Three carved male figures can be seen in the middle and directly above them two clearly younger boys draped in lion skin. <span id="person_tag">Florian Bassani</span> (<span id="map_tag">Bern</span>) suggested the following interpretation for this pictorial programme: the three male figures represent the pope's three nephews Francesco (1597-1679, cardinal), Taddeo (1603-1647, prefect of Roma, prince of Palestrina) and Antonio (1607-1671, cardinal).
 The two boys represent the two sons of Taddeo (i.e. the pope’s great-nephews), who were born just when the harp was built: Carlo (1630–1704, cardinal) and Maffeo jr. (1631–1685, prince of Palestrina).
 The lion skin could be an allusion to the ancient hero Hercules, symbolising the great power and inviolability of the Barberini papal family.

 ***

-The art historian <span id="person_tag">Elisabetta Frullini</span> (Roma/Wien) took <span id="person_tag">Giovanni Lanfranco</span>'s famous painting "Allegory of Music" as the starting point for her presentation.
+The art historian <span id="person_tag">Elisabetta Frullini</span> (Roma/<span id="map_tag">Wien</span>) took <span id="person_tag">Giovanni Lanfranco</span>'s famous painting "Allegory of Music" as the starting point for her presentation.
 Frullini pointed out the important role played by Marco Marazzoli as the Barberini court musician, and presented comparable paintings.

 ***